ragsden/docs/sources/start.rst

 **Step 3** : Create YML file
 ----------------------------

-In order for Shippable to know how to create a build for your project, your must include in it a ``shippable.yml`` file.
+In order for Shippable to know how to create a build for your project, you must include in it a ``shippable.yml`` file.
 This file must be located in the root directory of your repo.

 .. note::